conan-io/docs/creating_packages/toolchains/cmake.rst

 Calls the build system.
 Equivalent to :command:`cmake --build .` in the build folder.

-- ``build_type``: Use it only to override the value defined in the ``settings.build_type``.
-It can fail if the build is single configuration (e.g. Unix Makefiles), as in that case the build type must be specified at configure time, not build type.
+- ``build_type``: Use it only to override the value defined in the ``settings.build_type`` for a multi-configuration generator (e.g. Visual Studio, XCode).
+  This value will be ignored for single-configuration generators, they will use the one defined in the toolchain file during the install step"
 - ``target``: name of the build target to run.